Drew3KW/mischief-made-analytics/README.md

 - `marts`
 - `analysis`

-This establishes a real orchestration layer for the project and creates a foundation for future refresh scheduling, validation task groups, raw load automation, and multi-source pipeline growth.
+This established a real orchestration layer for the project and created a foundation for future refresh scheduling, validation task groups, raw load automation, and multi-source pipeline growth.

+### Airflow validation MVP

+The Airflow MVP has now been extended with a first machine-readable validation layer.

+The local DAG now runs:

+- `staging`
+- `marts`
+- `analysis`
+- `validation`

+This validation layer uses checked-in BigQuery `ASSERT` SQL files to enforce pass / fail model contracts for:

+- `dim_customers`
+- `fct_orders`
+- `fct_order_items`
+- shared product-family models
+- `anl_daily_kpi_summary`

+This makes the pipeline more trustworthy for future scheduling by ensuring the warehouse refresh can fail fast when core data contracts break.

 ## Current focus